-That’s right, Neil Lennon has had his price drop in from 14/1 in the betting after punters rushed to back him to take over The Boys In Green.
-Lennon – who was capped 40 times for Northern Ireland – left Celtic for a second time in February as their campaign to win a 10th Scottish title in-a-row came completely unstuck as Rangers left them in the dust this season.
+That’s right, Neil Lennon saw his price drop in from 14/1 in the betting after punters rushed to back him to take over The Boys In Green.
+Lennon – who was capped 40 times for Northern Ireland – left Celtic for a second time in February 2021 as their campaign to win a 10th Scottish title in-a-row came completely unstuck as Rangers left them in the dust.

 Lennon did win five league crowns and a further five domestic cups in his time in charge of The Bhoys though, and with him being currently available it’s no surprise to see him being a popular choice with our customers to take charge of Ireland.

-Current assistant coach Keith Andrews follows Lennon in the betting, but with him being so fresh in his coaching career it would seem unlikely Ireland would turn to someone so inexperienced to replace Kenny given their plight at the moment.
+Current assistant coach Keith Andrews features prominently in the betting, but with him being so fresh in his coaching career it would seem unlikely Ireland would turn to someone so inexperienced to replace Kenny given their plight at the moment.

 Newcastle boss Steve Bruce is the first name from outside of Irish shores in the market and with the form of The Magpies lately, he could find himself available without a compensation packet to be negotiated.
-Interesting, of the foreign options available, Eddie Howe and Jose Mourinho sit on the same odds to be the next leader of The Boys In Green.
+Interesting, of the foreign options available, Eddie Howe and Sam Allardyce sit on the same odds to be the next leader of The Boys In Green.

 - Newcastle poised for takeover as fan finds £400m down back of sofa